BestQuark/Particles-on-elastic-ring/README.md

 #### Solve IVP for n particles
 - Modified diff_eqns, now it solves n particles at the same time
 - It is missing a plot function for the n particles
+#### Hy - Solve IVP for n particles
+- Solved n particles with length (doesn't depend on the output of previous particles)
+- Fixed Plot Function for this problem.
 #### Include forces function
 - Calculate forces at every particle for a given configuration
 - Calculates potential at every particle for a given configuration (not used for the forces)